ZJU-DAILY/BAT/README.md

-# Bat: Target-Instance-Free Data Preparation Synthesis viaLLM-driven Tree Search
+# BAT: Target-Instance-Free Data Preparation Synthesis via LLM-driven Tree Search

 > **Note:** This work is currently under review.

-This repository is the official implementation of "**Bat: Target-Instance-Free Data Preparation Synthesis viaLLM-driven Tree Search**"
+This repository is the official implementation of "**BAT: Target-Instance-Free Data Preparation Synthesis via LLM-driven Tree Search**"

-In commercial systems, a pervasive requirement for automatic data preparation (ADP) is to transfer relational data from disparate sources to targets with standardized schema specifications.
-Previous methods rely on labor-intensive supervision signals or target table data access permissions, limiting their usage in real-world scenarios.
-To tackle these challenges, we propose an effective end-to-end ADP framework MontePrep, which enables training-free pipeline synthesis with zero target-instance requirements.
-MontePrep is formulated as an open-source large language model (LLM) powered tree-structured search problem.
-It consists of three pivot components: a data preparation action sandbox (DPAS), a fundamental pipeline generator (FPG), and an execution-aware pipeline optimizer (EPO).
-We first introduce DPAS, a lightweight action sandbox that navigates the search-based pipeline generation and circumvents exploration of infeasible pipelines.
-Then, we present FPG to incrementally build executable data preparation pipelines by exploring the predefined action sandbox using LLM-powered Monte Carlo Tree Search.
-Furthermore, EPO evaluates the reliability of the generated pipelines in FPG by invoking pipeline execution results from sources to targets.
-In this way, unreasonable pipelines are eliminated, improving both the efficiency and effectiveness of the search process.
-Extensive experimental results demonstrate the superiority of MontePrep, showing significant improvements over five state-of-the-art competitors.
+In real-world scenarios, a pervasive requirement for automatic data preparation (ADP) is to transfer relational data from disparate sources to targets with standardized schemas.
+Previous methods rely on labor-intensive supervision signals or access permissions to target table data, limiting their usage in commercial systems.
+To tackle these challenges, we propose BAT, an effective end-to-end ADP framework.
+It enables the synthesis of training-free data preparation pipelines without requiring any instances from target tables.
+BAT is formulated as an open-source large language model (LLM) driven tree-structured search problem.
+It consists of three pivot components, i.e., a data preparation action sandbox (DPAS), a fundamental pipeline generator (FPG), and an execution-aware pipeline optimizer (EPO).
+We first introduce DPAS, a lightweight action sandbox, to navigate the search-based data preparation pipeline generation process.
+The design of DPAS circumvents exploration of infeasible pipelines.
+Then, we present FPG, an LLM-driven Monte Carlo tree search process, to incrementally generate executable DP pipelines within the constraints of the predefined action sandbox.
+Furthermore, we propose EPO, which invokes pipeline execution results from sources to targets to evaluate the reliability of the generated pipelines in FPG.
+In this way, unreasonable pipelines are eliminated, thus facilitating the search process from both efficiency and effectiveness perspectives.
+Extensive experiments on real-world datasets show that BAT significantly outperforms 5 state-of-the-art competitors, achieving 8.74%-70.30% improvements in accuracy.

 ---